amydaniel24/spotify_eda_amydaniel/README.md

 notebooks/spotify_plots_walkthrough.ipynb

-Run each cell in order to reproduce the exploratory data analysis and visualizations shown in the lesson walkthrough.
+Run each cell in order to reproduce the exploratory analysis and visualizations shown in the lesson walkthrough.
 Plots are saved to the plots folder.

 Course Context

-This project was completed as part of a Code:You lesson.
+This project was completed as part of a Code:You lesson on Exploratory Data Analysis.